Farz (2001 film)

 Farz is a 2001 Indian Hindi-language action thriller film directed by Raj Kanwar, starring Sunny Deol, Preity Zinta, Jackie Shroff, Om Puri, Dara Singh and Mukesh Tiwari.
-The film was released on 12 January 2001.
+The film was released on 12 January 2001.The film was a Superhit at the box office and created a hype for the Sunny Deol's then upcoming movie Gadar: Ek Prem Katha (2001) which was a blockbuster and achieved legendary status in the list of the iconic Hindi movies.